demoran23/Exacting/README.md

 # Pulling

 The jars in the `lib` folder are stored in LFS, so you'll need to have that installed.
 If you don't, the files will be there after pull, but they'll be like 1kb.

+# Third Party Mod Integration
+## Attack Kills Monster Exactly Rewards

+You can hook into `ExactAttack.monsterKillRewards` simply by adding a new Reward.
+Rewards are evaluated in `sortOrder` precedence, and the first one to provide a reward wins.